Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

 \subsubsection{Experimental evidence that fluctuations are insignificant}

-While in LSCO and Tl1201, the superfluid density (or more precisely $T_\theta$) decreases with increasing $p$ past optimal doping (the ``boomerang effect'' illustrated in the inset of Fig. 1), in \ybco{x} it increases monotonically as a function of $p$ across the entire accessible range of doping \cite{pereg-barnea_absolute_2004}.
-Particularly notable is the fact that $T_\theta$ increases by $50\%$ from its value at $p = 0.16$, where $\Tc = 94$ K, to $p = 0.19$, where $\Tc = 88$ K \cite{baglo_detailed_2014}.
+Although in LSCO and Tl1201 the superfluid density (or more precisely $T_\theta$) decreases with increasing $p$ past optimal doping (the `boomerang effect'), in \ybco{x} it increases monotonically as a function of $p$ across the entire accessible range of doping \cite{pereg-barnea_absolute_2004}.
+Particularly notable is the fact that $T_\theta$ increases \cite{baglo_detailed_2014} by $50\%$ from its value at $p = 0.16$, where $\Tc = 94$ K, to $p = 0.19$, where $\Tc = 88$ K (\autoref{fig:phase_stiff_all}).
 This departs markedly from the Uemura relationship, where phase stiffness is proportional to the superconducting \Tc \cite{uemura_universal_1989}.